Crime of the Decade

 Crime of the Decade is a 1984 Australian TV movie.
+It was the fourth in a collection of six films in the series Sunday Australian Movies.

 Plot

 A newly successful politician, Laurie Fletcher (John Gregg) hosts a dinner celebration.
 Meanwhile, a group of troubled youths (including Steve, Jeff and Elly) congregate in the community centre run by social worker Terry (John Jarratt).
 Elly flees home when her mother's partner tries to sexually assault her.
 The two worlds collide with disastrous consequences.